Contact us on 020 8226 0034 today to arrange your consultation.

 Exercise for back pain

-Exercise plays a pivotal role in both reducing back pain and preventing future episodes. supporting the spine, increases flexibility, and improves mobility – all of which help reduce pain and improve overall function.
+Exercise plays a pivotal role in both reducing back pain and preventing future episodes.
+Increasing overall trunk strength and stability can help support the spine, increase flexibility and improve mobility, all of which help reduce pain and improve overall function.
+Those who engage in strength and mobility exercises have been found to experience greater benefits for their back pain in comparison to those who do not exercise.

 Types of exercise for back pain